 Managers tend to avoid accommodating together people of the same nationality but belonging to different ethnicities, religions, or political groups to prevent the rise of tensions and violence.

-Law 50/2023, which converts Decree Law 20/2023, adopted by the new Government, provides that within governmental centres and CAS, health care, social assistance and linguistic-cultural mediation will no longer be provided.
-These new regulations will be followed by a new set of tender schemes specifications for these centres.
+Law 50/2023, which converts Decree Law 20/2023, adopted by the new Government, again drastically reduced the services to be mandatory provided within governmental centres and CAS, to: health care, social assistance and linguistic-cultural mediation.
+These new regulations were followed by a new set of tender schemes specifications for these centres, published on 27 March 2024.

 Conditions in CAS